-Fleet synthetic training forges the U.S. Navy into a team
+Virtual-based training forges the U.S. Navy into a team

-FST enables multiple users across the world to operate in integrated, joint, and coalition environments to accomplish multiple objectives, including:
+FST reinforces staff processes and best practices so they become second nature before more advanced live training at sea.
+FST enables multiple users across the world to operate in integrated, joint, and coalition environments to accomplish multiple objectives, by:

-- Preparing strike groups to execute maritime operations
+- Preparing strike groups to execute maritime operations.

-- Establishing battle rhythm/planning cycles
+- Establishing battle rhythm/planning cycles.

-- Exercising watch teams in a dynamic, robust, and tactical environment
+- Exercising watch teams in a dynamic, robust, and tactical environment.

 Benefits to the fleet

-- Scarce resources focus on identified deficiencies.
+- Capability to refocus scarce resources on identified deficiencies.

 Photo courtesy of DVIDs.
-The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.
+The appearance of U.S. Department of Defense (DOD) visual information does not imply or constitute DOD endorsement.